mikieto/data-eng-labs-2025/README.md

 cd data-eng-labs-2025
 ```

 3. Open the folder in VS Code and use
    **“Dev Containers: Reopen in Container”**.

-4. Then run:
+4. Inside the container, try:

 ```bash
 python labs/ch02/run.py
 ```

-The book and the per-chapter READMEs, however, treat **GitHub Codespaces**
-as the default runtime.
+If this works, your local environment matches the Codespaces runtime
+closely enough for these labs.
+If it does not work, you can safely
+return to GitHub Codespaces — all labs are designed to run there.

 ---